- Founded on – 8th October 1932

 Indian Air Force is also known as “Bharatiya Vayu Sena” and is the air arm of the Indian Armed forces.

 8th October 1932 was the establishment day for Indian Air Force and hence they celebrate their anniversary every year on the same day.

-The day is celebrated in air force bases all across the nation with air shows & parades conducted by air force cadets, as the Indian Air Force (IAF) has its prime responsibility of securing the Indian air space as well as to carry out the aerial warfare during any clash.
+The day is celebrated in air force bases all across the nation with air shows & parades conducted by air force cadets, as the Indian Air Force (IAF) has its prime responsibility of securing the Indian air space as well as carrying out the aerial warfare during any clash.

 The Indian Air Force Day motto is ‘Nabha Sparsham Deeptham’ which was taken from the Bhagavad Gita.
 The English translation of the motto is “Touch the Sky with Glory”.

 The Indian president is the commander-in-chief of the air force.
-IAF showcases air display by various air crafts during the air force day parade.
+IAF showcases air displays by various air crafts during the air force day parade.